gardener/gardener/docs/proposals/26-workload-identity.md

 `WorkloadIdentity/token` subresource.
-As the clients will be providing various custom information that will be used for the generation of the JWT, yet another resource `TokenRequest` in the API group `authentication.gardener.cloud` will be used.
+As the clients will be providing various custom information that will be used for the generation of the JWT, yet another resource `TokenRequest` in the API group `authentication.gardener.cloud` will be used, similar to `TokenRequest` from `authentication.k8s.io/v1` API.
 It is envisioned this resource to contain just metadata for the context where the JWT is being used, e.g. shoot or backup entry identifier.
 Gardener API server must verify the provided metadata and it can enhance the JWT with additional information derived from the context, for example with information for the project and the seed of the shoot cluster.
 Gardener API can also add global information like a garden cluster identity.
 As `WorkloadIdentity` already specifies duration of the token, `TokenRequest` will not feature such field.
 `TokenRequest` resources will never be persisted in the storage layer, the generated token will be written in the `.status.token` field and returned to the